zKillboard/crestsso/README.md

 https://developers.eveonline.com/applications/

 There you will register the name and description of your app, provide the callback url, and the scopes you'd like to request.
-When that is completed you will be provided with the clientID and clientSecret you will need for working with Crest SSO.
+When that is completed you will be provided with the clientID and secretKey you will need for working with Crest SSO.

 ### Installation